-Sets the measurement mode to Single or Continuous.
+Sets the measurement mode to Single or Continue.
 In single mode, the analyzer stops after a specified number of measurements.
-After this, every time you press Single, measurements will be executed a specified number of times and new data will be replaced.
-In Continuous mode, the analyzer measures continuously.
+After this, every time you press Single, measurements will be executed a specified number of times and measurement data will be updated.
+In Continue mode, the analyzer measures continuously.